Elliptic Integrable Systems: a Comprehensive Geometric Interpretation

 is closed $dH=0$.\footnote{Let us point out that in general $T^*$ is not closed even if it is $\nabla$-parallel.
 For example, in a Riemannian naturally reductive homogeneous space $G/H$, endowed with its canonical connection $\nabla^0$, we have $\nabla^0 T=0$ but $dT^*(X,Y,Z,V)= -2\langle \mrm{Jac}_\mk(X,Y,Z),V\rangle$ where $\mrm{Jac}_\mk$ is the $\mk$-component of the Jacobi identity (i.e. the sum of the circular permutations of $[X,[Y,Z]_\mk]_\mk$).
 Of course $\mk$ denotes the $\Ad H$-invariant summand in the reductive decomposition $\g=\hk\oplus \mk$.}\\ Then \emph{the equation for holomorphically harmonic maps $f\colon L\to N$ is the equation of motion (i.e. Euler-Lagrange equation) for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H$.} The action functional is given by

 where $B$ is 3-submanifold (or indeed a 3-chain) in $N$ whose boundary is $f(L)$.\\ Then since $dH=0$, the variation of the Wess-Zumino term is a boundary term

-whence its contribution to the Euler-Lagrange equation involves only the original map $f\colon L\to N$.\\ In particular, applying this result to the case we are interseted in, i.e. $N$ is 3-symmetric, we obtain:\\ \emph{The second elliptic system associated to 3-symmetric space $N=G/G_0$ is the equation of motion for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H$, corresponding to the canonical almost complex structure $-\undj$ and the canonical connection $\nabla^0$.} \footnote{In fact, we need a naturally reductive metric on $N$ to ensure that $T^*$ is a 3-form.
+whence its contribution to the Euler-Lagrange equation involves only the original map $f\colon L\to N$.\\ In particular, applying this result to the case we are interested in, i.e. $N$ is 3-symmetric, we obtain:\\ \emph{The second elliptic system associated to a 3-symmetric space $N=G/G_0$ is the equation of motion for the sigma model in $N$ with the Wess-Zumino term defined by the closed 3-form $H(X,Y,Z):=T^*(X,Y,\undj Z)$, where $T$ is the torsion of the canonical connection $\nabla^0$ and $\undj$ is the canonical almost complex structure.} \footnote{In fact, we need a naturally reductive metric on $N$ to ensure that $T^*$ is a 3-form.
 But if we allow Pseudo-Riemannian metrics and if $\g$ is semisimple then the metric defined by the Killing form is naturally reductive.
-In fact, the elliptic integrable system is a priori written in an affine context, i.e. its natural - in the sense of initial- geometric interpretation takes place in the context of affine geometry in terms of the affine connections $\nabla^t=\nabla^0 + t[\ ,\ ]_{[\mk]}$.
+In fact, the elliptic integrable system is a priori written in an affine context, i.e. its natural - in the sense of initial- geometric interpretation takes place in the context of affine geometry in terms of the linear connections $\nabla^t=\nabla^0 + t[\ ,\ ]_{[\mk]}$.